Lucy Lane: Superwoman

 Lucy first appeared as Superwoman in Supergirl #35, her costume a nod to that of the Bronze Age Superwoman Kristin Wells and containing a containment field that simulated Kryptonian powers.
 Lucy's identity was not revealed until near the story arc's end.
 During her tenure as Superwoman, she was ordered by her father, General Sam Lane, to kill Agent Liberty, who had been spying on General Lane and Lex Luthor.
 She later attacked Reactron, which tipped off readers that Superwoman was not Kryptonian (in that the villain's Gold Kryptonite power source had no effect on her).
 Supergirl unmasks Superwoman, and accidentally kills her by rupturing the containment field of her suit, causing Lucy's body to contort and explode.

 In Supergirl Annual #1 readers are given the current modern backstory of Lucy Lane.
 In the story, Lucy, since the moment she was born, has felt overshadowed by her big sister Lois.
 Lucy always felt that Lois outperformed her, overshadowed her and was more loved by their father.
-Lucy never blames Lois but she blames her parents Sam and Ella.
+Lucy never blamed Lois, but instead blamed their parents.
 Feeling that by maybe being closer to Lois her father would pay more attention to her, Lucy moved to the same city but this came at the same time Lois and her father grew apart over Superman.
-After her father's death, Lucy joined the army.
-Being a great soldier and a woman, Lucy rose quickly in the ranks.
+Lucy then enlisted in the army, quickly rising through the ranks to become a decorated senior officer.
 During the Amazon attack on the United States, Lucy was nearly killed by two Amazons but was saved by Codename: Assassin.
-Awaking in Project 7734, her father is able to convince Lucy to put on the Superwoman suit, which possessed mystical qualities.
+Awakening in Project 7734, her father is able to convince Lucy to put on the Superwoman suit, which possessed mystical qualities.

 Although seemingly dead, Lucy's remains steal the lifeforce of a man who came too close.
 When Lucy is recovered by General Lane's forces, they learn that the suit's mystic energies have somehow transformed her into an actual Kryptonian.

 Following the War of the Supermen storyline, Lucy is in custody in S.T.A.R.
 Labs by Kimiyo Hoshi and Gangbuster, who are attempting to remove Lucy's metahuman abilities.
 After interference by an object that crashes into a Metropolis park, before they leave Lucy's holding cell, it is shown seemingly to have lightly cracked.
 Later, Lucy is visited by her sister Lois, who wants to talk.
 Lucy is unhelpful as she has completely given in to insanity.
 Lois tells Lucy that she is disgusted by her and walks away leaving Lucy in S.T.A.R.
 Labs custody behind.
 Although the crack in the cell seemed to hint at Lucy escaping at some point, nothing came of it, and once The New 52 was launched, all storylines in progress in DC were dropped in favor of the new continuity.